maniaplanet/documentation/maniascript/tuto/your-first-script.md

 Note that you can check several events like the different sort of clicks of the mouse on the elements (like Quad, Label, Gauge, etc).

-If you want that the script is running during all the time it's attach to the UI of the player, you should put it in a loop and put the code there, else the code will be executed only when the layer will be attached.
+If you want the script to run during the whole time it's attached to the UI of the player, you should put your code in a loop.
+Otherwise the code will be executed only at the very moment when the layer is attached.

 > **Tip:** Note that GUIPlayer in `CSmMIScriptIngame` is very useful because you have access to the attributes of the CSmPlayer attributes with it.
 >